Targeting Settings

 This will allow you to only show your survey to users from a certain country or countries.
 This is useful if you want to target your domestic or international customers.

-This will allow you to survey customers who are using a specific device or browser.
-This is useful for debugging your user experience on certain platforms.
+This will allow you to survey customers who are using a specific browser (Chrome, Safari, Firefox, Internet Explorer, or Edge).
+This is useful for debugging your user experience on a particular browser.

 This will only show surveys to customers with matching languages.
 Matches are based on the language of the visitor's browser.
 Important if you only want to survey a specific set of customers (French speakers).